Post-Pandemic Senior Living Changes Here to Stay

 The COVID-19 pandemic has changed the way that the world operates.
 Some of those changes may only be temporary.
 Others will have far more lasting impacts, especially for senior living communities.

-Specifically, there have been three areas that will likely be redesigned, even long after COVID is relegated to the history books.
+Specifically, there have been three areas that will likely be redesigned in our post-pandemic world, even long after COVID is relegated to the history books.
 They are:

 - Residential environments and design